Applicita/RecruitmentTest/README.md

 - This assignment takes an average of about 60 minutes.
 - Use Bootstrap in your views to make it responsive.
 - Use async await as you see fit.
-- We used MSTest and [Moq](http://code.google.com/p/moq) at Applicita, references have been added using [NuGet](http://nuget.codeplex.com/) Packages.
+- We use MSTest and [Moq](http://code.google.com/p/moq) at Applicita, references have been added using [NuGet](http://nuget.codeplex.com/) Packages.
 Everything is in place for you to just write the code (no "File > New Project" required).
 - Please DO NOT fork this project on Github, as we want to be sure candidates' test submissions are original.

 ## Task requirements